-Adrenaline autoinjector training devices must never be stored in the same location as personal use or general use adrenaline autoinjectors to avoid the risk of confusion in an emergency.
+Adrenaline autoinjector training devices must never be stored in the same location as personal use or general use adrenaline autoinjectors to avoid the risk of confusion.

 All adrenaline autoinjector training devices must be clearly labelled 'training device only'.

 Disposal of adrenaline autoinjectors